Foso/Jetpack-Compose-Playground/docs/compose_projects.md

 | [JetBrains Compose](https://github.com/JetBrains/compose-jb) | Compose Kotlin UI framework port for desktop platforms (macOS, Linux, Windows), components outside of the core .
 | [Compose Slack Desktop](https://github.com/vipulasri/ComposeSlackDesktop)  		  | A Slack demo app for desktop using Jetpack Compose UI toolkit
 | [FlappyBird](https://github.com/Nthily/FlappyBird) | FlappyBird made with Jetpack Compose.
-| [Compose-Snake-Web](https://github.com/Foso/compose-snake-web) | This is a Compose for Web port of CompoSnake.
 | [JetSpotify](https://github.com/sunny52525/JetSpotify) | This is a Spotify App made in Jetpack Compose having Spotify Android UI and functionality using Spotify SDK and web API.
 | [JetPic Express](https://github.com/la-colinares/JetPicExpress) | A simple photo editing app that allows you to apply stunning filters and share it to the world.
 This app was built using the latest Jetpack Compose UI for Modern Native Android UI development.